-Down our roots we go, we originally started off as a news website named The Maritime Link by HNBC Singapore, operated by the Henrusian News Broadcasting Corporation (HNBC) in 2014, which is wholly managed by Pawsry (present-day Project Head of GFTV), who by then was yet a furry.
+It is operated by the Henrusian News Broadcasting Corporation (HNBC) in 2014, wholly managed by Pawsry (present-day Project Head of GFTV), who by then was yet a furry.

 It covered current affairs and entertainment by gathering articles from other public news sources.